foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 |image of iMX6 layout| |image of iMX8M layout|

-Secondary Image Table (SIT) is a 20 byte long structure containing of 5 32-bit words.Those encode bootloader B-copy area offset (called **firstSectorNumber**), magic value (called **tag**) that is always **0x00112233**, and three unused words set to 0.
+Secondary Image Table (SIT) is a 20 byte long structure containing of 5 32-bit words.
+Those encode bootloader B-copy area offset (called **firstSectorNumber**), magic value (called **tag**) that is always **0x00112233**, and three unused words set to 0.
 Example SIT are below: